OrqueIO/Orqueio-bpm-examples/spring-boot-starter/example-invoice/README.md

 registered within the process application.
 Forms HTML needs to be added in the `/resources/static/forms` directory.

-5. If you want your Camunda license automatically used on Engine startup, just put the file with the name `camunda-license.txt` on your classpath.
+5. If you want your Camunda license automatically used on Engine startup, just put the file with the name `orqueio-license.txt` on your classpath.

 6. Adjust the `src/main/resources/application.yaml` file according to your preferences.
 The default setup will use an embedded H2 instance.

-## Run the application and use Camunda Platform
+## Run the application and use Orqueio Platform

 You can build the application with `mvn clean install` and then run it with the `java -jar` command.
 You can also execute the application with `mvn spring-boot:run`.

-Then you can access the Camunda Webapps in your browser: `http://localhost:8080/` (provide login/password from `application.yaml`, default: demo/demo).
+Then you can access the Orqueio Webapps in your browser: `http://localhost:8080/` (provide login/password from `application.yaml`, default: demo/demo).
 The Rest API can be available through `http://localhost:8080/engine-rest`.